ix-56h/ix-56h.github.io/_posts/how-to-make-a-tokenizer/2020-06-01-how-to-make-a-tokenizer.md

 So, define these rules :
 A `WORD` token would be : `a-zA-Z[0-9]`
 A `OPERATOR` token would be : `&|><!;`
-(don't care about the Regexp, this is a example.)
+(don't care about the Regexp, this is an example.)

 Theses rules let us differentiate a token to another one.
 `ls` would be different to `>>`, ls is a `word`, `>>` would be a `operator` (most exactly a `redirection`).